Vinayak-VG/CS5830/Assignment2/README.md

    airflow webserver -p 8080 &
    ```

-5. Access the Airflow web interface at `http://localhost:8080` to monitor and manage your data pipeline.
+5. Access the Airflow web interface at `http://localhost:8080` to monitor and manage the data pipeline.

-6. Trigger the DAGs manually or set them to autotrigger as specified in the assignment outline.
+6. Trigger the DAGs manually or set them to auto trigger as specified in the assignment outline.

 ## Requirements